 3.4 Pressing

 To make your order, we are using a big metal tool known as a press.
 It weighs a few hundred pounds and is circular in shape.
 There are 12 “arms” with flat areas where the wooden silk screen is placed.
 It’s like an assembly line, where after one t-shirt is finished, the wheel does turn, and the next blank t-shirt is silk-screened.
+We start by stretching a blank shirt over a flat device that looks like an ironing board.
+The producer uses lasers to align the tees so that the design is in the same place whether you order 10 or 10,000 t-shirts.

+We will decrease the screens onto another t-shirt.
+Then pour the custom ink on it and start moving the ink through one end of the t-shirt to the other with a 2-foot-long rubber squeegee (similar to the ones you see at gas stations).
 As the ink moves across the screen, the design area absorbs the ink.
 Unless your custom tee requires more than one color, we may have to repeat the process on each shirt a second or third time.

 3.5 The drying process

-6. Equipment needed for screen printing
+4. Equipment needed for screen printing

 A screen printer must have the proper tools for the job in order to produce a clean, sharp print.
 In this section, we’ll go over each piece of silkscreen equipment and explain what function it serves during the printing process.

-6.1 The ink
+4.1 The ink

 The ink, pigment, or paint is pushed through the mesh screen and onto the product to create a colored imprint of the stencil design.
 Choosing ink requires much more than simply selecting a color.
 There are numerous specialty inks that can be used to achieve various effects on the finished product.
 A printer, for example, may use glittery inks, texturized inks, or puff inks to achieve a distinct look or feel.
 The printer will also consider the type of fabric being screen printed, as some inks are better suited to certain materials than others.

-6.2 The silkscreen
+4.2 The silkscreen

 In silk screen printing, the silk screen is a metal or wooden frame with a fine mesh fabric stretched across the top.
 Traditionally, this mesh was made of silk thread, but polyester fabrics, which offer the same performance at a lower cost, have largely replaced it.
 The mesh thickness and thread count can be customized to match the texture of the surface or fabric being printed, with smaller spaces between threads allowing for more detail in the print.
 The screen is ready to use as a stencil after it has been coated in emulsion, and exposed.
 It can be washed and reused after the silk printing process is completed.

-6.3 Screen printing press
+Screen printing press

-6.4 The washing station
+4.4 The washing station

 After use, the screens must be washed to remove all traces of emulsion so that they can be reused for future prints.
 To remove the emulsion, some larger printworks may use large tubs of special cleaning fluid or acid, whereas other printers simply use a water trough or sink and a power hose.

-7. The difference between silk-screened t-shirts and other types of printing
+5. Difference between silk-screened and other types

 Below is a table comparing the pros, cons, and prices of t-shirt screen printing and other printing techniques.

-Screen printing | DTG | Heat transfer | |
+Screen printing DTG Heat transfer

-Advantages |
+Advantages

-Disadvantages |
+Disadvantages

-Cost |
+Cost

-8. Order now custom printed t-shirts at TeeNavi
+6. Order now custom printed t-shirts at TeeNavi

 TeeNavi has worked in the trading market for 6 years.
 However, we take pride in having provided quality items to over 100,000 clients worldwide.
 We are on a mission to incorporate precious human bonding into our designs, sending a powerful message of family love, companionship, loyalty, and a variety of other things.
 We are strong in the production of printed t-shirts with a variety of designs and appreciated quality.

-Silk screening is best for team names, text on t-shirts, and company logos.
+Silk screening is best for team names, text on t-shirts and company logos.
 The ink is raised and has a high-quality appearance and feel to it.
 Give us a call if you’re ready to have some fantastic-looking custom t-shirts made.
 TeeNavi has a large selection of specially made t-shirts and hoodies and can even assist you with the design stage!

 Screen printing is a process that can be used to print designs on T-shirts.
 Hopefully, with the useful information that TeeNavi gives you above, you can understand how to screen printing t shirts.
 Stay tuned for our other great articles to learn more about t-shirts and t-shirt combinations!